-Dedicated in 2016, this statue commemorates the life and career of Don Knotts, an actor and comedian from Morgantown who is known best for his portrayal of Barney Fife on The Andy Griffith Show from 1960-1968.
-Knotts also starred in films like The Ghost, and Mr. Chicken and The Shakiest Gun in the West.
+Dedicated in 2016, this statue commemorates the life and career of Don Knotts, an actor and comedian from Morgantown.
+Knotts is best known for his portrayal of Barney Fife on The Andy Griffith Show from 1960-1968.
+Knotts also starred in films like "The Ghost" and "Mr. Chicken and The Shakiest Gun in the West."
 His career and legacy influenced many other comedians and he was a beloved figure among his fellow West Virginians for both his success in Hollywood and the way that success did not change the kind and open person who was raised here.

 Knotts completed his bachelors degree in education between 1946 and 1948.
 In addition to the education degree, Knotts also acquired a minor in speech.
 He was active on campus and belonged to the Phi Sigma Kappa fraternity and the Alpha Psi Omega theater honors society.
 After graduating from WVU in 1948, Knotts returned to New York City.
-With his experience in the army and entertaining troops, he was more successful and soon found jobs appearing on a variety of radio and television programs.
+With his experience in the army entertaining troops, he was more successful the second time around and soon found jobs appearing on a variety of radio and television programs.
 In 1955, Knotts made his Broadway debut and was introduced to future co-star Andy Griffith in "No Time for Sergeants," a theatrical production that was later produced as a movie.